 The layout of the drainage system, along with the design decisions made above, will determine the uniformity of drainage for the field or area.
-Drainage system layout is chosen to best match field topography, outlet location, and drainage needs of the field.
+Drainage system layout is chosen to best match field topography and outlet location.
 Topography will dictate what layout options are practical.

-There are several layout options available for drainage systems (Fig. 47.3).
-The layout may be complex or as simple as a single drain line from a wet spot in the field.
+There are several layout options available for drainage systems (Figure 20.3).
 Parallel drainage systems are used to drain large areas or entire fields of regular shape and uniform soils.
 Herringbone systems are typically used in relatively narrow depressions such as those along shallow drainageways.

 Double main systems are used where a larger or deeper drainageway divides the field.
 Targeted drainage systems are used where there are isolated wet areas that require drainage.
 Mains are run through natural low areas toward the outlet, and laterals may be added to provide drainage for larger wet areas.
+For any layout pattern, a general guideline to follow when laying out the system is to align laterals along the field contours to the extent possible.
+This allows the laterals to act as interceptors of water as it moves down the slope.
+Collectors or mains are then placed on steeper grades or in swales to allow for a more uniform lateral gradeline.

-Figure 47.3.
+Figure 20.3.
 Typical drainage system layout options for lowering a water table.